tOOlmaRR/toolmarrs-collectables/API/README.md

     ```

 ## Testing instructions
-1. Ensure that jest is installed globally
+1. Ensure that *Jest* is installed globally
 1. Run the following command to run the test suites:
     ```
     jest --detectOpenHandles --forceExit